On bounded depth proofs for Tseitin formulas on the grid; revisited: Full Restrictions

 Consider a Frege proof of depth $d$ and for a line $\nu$ in the proof let us denote by $\Gamma^\nu$ the set of sub-formulas occurring on line $\nu$.
 We intend to construct a sequence of full restrictions $\sigma_1, \sigma_2, \ldots, \sigma_d$ with the following property.
 Denote by $\sigma_k^*$ the concatenation of the first $k$ restrictions in the sequence and let $t(k)$ be a function growing with~$k$ to be fixed -- it will depend on the application.
 From the sequence of restrictions we require that all sub-formulas occurring in the proof of depth at most $k$ have functionally equivalent $t(k)$-evaluations after hitting them with the restriction $\sigma_k^*$.
 In more detail, for every line $\nu$ we want a $t(k)$-evaluation for the formulas in

 and require that any pair of these $t(k)$-evaluations is functionally equivalent.
 We construct these $t(k)$-evaluations by induction on $k$.
-To ensure that the domain of the $t$-evaluations does not decrease when we apply another restriction we use the following lemma.
+To ensure that the domain of the $t$-evaluations does not decrease when we apply another restriction we rely on the following lemma.

 \begin{lemma} Let $n_1, n_2, t \in \N$ such that $n_2 \leq n_1$ and $t \leq n_2/8$.
 Denote by $\varphi$ a $t$-evaluation defined over the set of formulas $\Gamma$, let $\varphi'$ be a $t$-evaluation defined over the set of formulas $\Gamma'$, and denote by $\sigma \in \Sigma(n_1,n_2)$ a full restriction.
 If $\varphi$ and $\varphi'$ are functionally equivalent, then $\restrict{\varphi}{\sigma}$ and $\restrict{\varphi'}{\sigma}$ are also functionally equivalent $t$-evaluations with domains $\dom\bigl(\restrict{\varphi}{\sigma}\bigr) = \restrict{\Gamma}{\sigma}$ and $\dom\bigl(\restrict{\varphi'}{\sigma}\bigr) = \restrict{\Gamma'}{\sigma}$. \end{lemma}